ctate/prompting-is-all-you-need/README.md

 <div align="center">

-**Built with ❤️ using Next.js, React, and Canvas API**
+**Built with Next.js, React, and Canvas API**

-[⭐ Star this repo](https://github.com/your-username/prompting-is-all-you-need) if you found it helpful!
+[Star this repo](https://github.com/your-username/prompting-is-all-you-need) if you found it helpful!

 </div>